Daniel-Robotic/webots_robots/Readme.md

 Facilities:

 1. Floor with different textures
-2. Table for a collaborative robot :gear:
+2. Table for a collaborative robot

 ---
 All models are also located on the website [Webots Cloud](https://webots.cloud/proto)